- Two further potential amendments to the requirements of IFRS 17

-Loans that transfer significant insurance risk
+- loans that transfer significant insurance risk; and

 The Board proposes amending IFRS 17 and IFRS 9 Financial Instruments to allow lenders to apply either standard to loans for which the only insurance cover is for the settlement of some or all of the borrower’s obligations under the loan.
 Find out more ►

 The Board also proposes that a specified modification be added to the modified retrospective approach to transition for the treatment of liabilities that relate to the settlement of claims incurred before an insurance contract was acquired by the insurer through a business combination or portfolio transfer.
 Under the amendment, these liabilities would be accounted for as a liability for incurred claims.
 The fair value approach to transition would be similarly amended.
 Find out more ►

 Transition requirements – Further Board discussions

 The Board discussed a number of aspects of the transition requirements but decided not to make further amendments at this time.
 Find out more ►

 Under the proposal for loans that transfer significant insurance risk, banks and insurers could choose the accounting model that is most appropriate for them.
 Banks in particular would benefit from significant practical relief, as they would not need to modify the relevant systems and processes to support IFRS 17 implementation.